jagregory/abrash-zen-of-asm/src/chapter-14.md

 pop   ax    ;gets the IP of this instruction
 ```

-It's not exactly what `call`{.nasm} was intended for, but it solved Jeff's problem — and results are what matter most in assembler programming.
+It's not exactly what `call`{.nasm} was intended for, but it solved Jeff's problem—and results are what matter most in assembler programming.

 ## Use `int` Only When You Must